docascode/sphinx-docfx-yaml/docs/design.rst

     }

 Along with this mapping,
-all module-level functions will be added to a proxy class called Global.
+all module-level functions will be added to a proxy class called ``Global``.
 This will allow them to be attached to a proper class, and be defined with ``docfx``.